SELINA-team/SELINA.py/docs/source/run.md

 - `query_pred.png`: UMAP plot with cell type labels

 - `query_DiffGenes.tsv`: differentially expressed genes for each cell type

-if the input data is one single-cell level expression matrix, four additional files will be generated, which are:

 - `query_cluster_prob.png`: box plot indicating the prediction probability distribution of cells in each cluster